-One of a series of posts about working at CBC Radio back in the day.
+One of a series of posts about working in radio back in the day.

 (Here’s some more).

 The Vinyl Café debuted in 1994.
 I was a fan from the beginning.
 It was a great show.
 How do I know it was a great show?
 Because it would trap me in my car long after I’d reached my destination.
 I just couldn’t stop listening.
 That was always happening to me with The Vinyl Café.
 Stuart McLean was one of the biggest celebrities CBC Radio had to offer, and The Vinyl Café one of the best shows.
 I never let Stuart know I felt that way.
 Maybe I should have.

 Stuart had been a long-time journalist with CBC Radio.
 He came to fame with his seven-year stint contributing to Morningside.
 He created radio magic with Peter Gzowski.
 Before that he’d contributed documentaries to Sunday Morning.
 He won an ACTRA award for Best Radio Documentary for contributing to that show’s coverage of the Jonestown massacre.
 Over time he became a best-selling author and the celebrity host of The Vinyl Cafe.
 He won the Stephen Leacock Memorial Medal for Humour three times, was appointed an Officer of the Order of Canada, was a professor emeritus at Ryerson University in Toronto and well, you get the idea.
 But I knew him as the host of The Vinyl Café, both from listening to the show on the air and by working with him in the studio, at least when he wasn’t touring the show around Canada and the United States.

 Our first day working together I wasn’t quite sure what to expect.
 Although I liked his show, I knew nothing about the man.
 Would he be full of himself?
 Have a bad temper?
 Treat me like a piece of the equipment?
 I was optimistic but prepared for the worst.